Druze Israeli

 Beliefs

 According to a Pew Research Center survey conducted in 2015, the majority of Druzes are not comfortable with their child marrying outside of the faith, Druze are about equally uncomfortable with the prospect of a child of theirs marrying a Jew (87%), Muslim (85%) or Christian (87%).
-Christians and Druze also are more probably than Jews to say a good religious education is important for their children.
+Christians and Druze also are more likely than Jews to say a good religious education is important for their children.

 Identity